-Delta took the ratings shop's top spot for premium economy among North American Airlines, and also finished 10th in best premium economy class worldwide, up from 10th in 2022.
+Delta took the ratings shop's top spot for premium economy among North American airlines and also finished fifth in best premium economy class worldwide, up from 10th in 2022.

 That's for the entire Premium Economy experience, though.
-For the seats themselves, Emirates took SkyTrax's top ranking for the best premium economy seats with a brand new product that officially took flight this summer.
-The airline says 120 of its planes will eventually get outfitted with these new cabins.
-The new seats have 40 inches of legroom, wider seats, and extra bells and whistles like dedicated leg rests, larger entertainment screens, and more.
+For the seats themselves, Emirates took SkyTrax's top ranking for premium economy seats for the second year in a row.
+The airline first claimed the top spot in 2022 after it launched a brand new seat that includes new seats with 40 inches of legroom, wider seats, and extra bells and whistles like dedicated leg rests, larger entertainment screens, and more.

 World's Best Business Class: Qatar Airways

-When it comes to business class, SkyTrax came to the same conclusion we did: Qatar Airways' QSuites take the cake as the world's best.
+When it comes to business class, SkyTrax once again came to the same conclusion we did: Qatar Airways' QSuites take the cake as the world's best.

-Read more: Pandemic or Not, Qatar Qsuites Still Stands Above the Rest
+Read more: Qatar Qsuites Still Stands Above the Rest

 World's Best First Class: Singapore Airlines

-For those with finer tastes, Singapore Airlines was voted SkyTrax's best first-class airline of 2022 for its incredible first-class suites onboard its Airbus A380 aircraft.
-This is the second straight year Singapore has won this award.
+For those with finer tastes, Singapore Airlines was voted SkyTrax's best first-class airline of 2023 for its incredible first-class suites onboard its Airbus A380 aircraft.
+This is the third straight year Singapore has won the award.

-Emirates took the second spot on that list with SWISS, Air France, and ANA (All Nippon Airways) rounding out the top five.
-Notably, Lufthansa First Class fell out of the top five to number six in the 2022 SkyTrax rankings.
+Air France took the second spot on that list with ANA (All Nippon Airways), SWISS, and Emirates First Class rounding out the top five.

 SkyTrax’s rankings are one of many in the travel world, so they’re certainly not definitive.

-The company says its rankings are the result of 13.42 million customer satisfaction surveys collected over 13 months (Sept.
-2021 to August 2022).
-Notably, SkyTrax says the 2022 awards comprise a mix of more normal travel times combined with some travel during the COVID-19 pandemic.
+The company says its rankings are the result of online customer satisfaction surveys collected over nine months (September 2022 to May 2023).
 Read more about SkyTrax's scoring methodology here.